DannyPerez29/reproducibleRes-testing/README.md

     -tar tf
     -grep and | pipe character, > creates and writes >> append -wc -l number of lines in the file

+Following the recomendation of [Patrick Schloss](https://www.youtube.com/watch?v=r9PWnEmz_tc).

+Useful commands from this episode:

+    -snakemake --dry-run run but not modifying anything -snakemake -np shows the line of code that will run -snakemake -c 1
+    -snakemake --dag creates the dag raw information -dot -Tpng creates the visualization of dag data in png.
+It needs to be pipetted to a new file.